qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 What's more, if the canvas drawing code suspends using JS Promise integration, the half-drawn canvas will present in web page.
 This can be workarounded by using [offscreen canvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas), drawn in web worker.

+## Wasm-JS passing

+Numbers (`i32`, `i64`, `f32`, `f64`) can be directly passed between JS and Wasm.

+However, to pass a JS string to Wasm, JS code need transcode (e.g. passing to Rust need to convert WTF-16 to UTF-8), and copy to Wasm linear memory.
+Passing a string from Wasm to JS also needs copying and transcoding.
+Passing strings between Wasm and JS can be a performance bottleneck.

 ## Cannot directly call Web APIs

 Wasm code cannot directly call Web APIs.
 Web APIs must be called via JS glue code.

 Although all Web's JS APIs have [Web IDL](https://webidl.spec.whatwg.org/) specifications, it involves GCed-objects, iterators and async iterators (e.g. `fetch()` returns `Response`.
 Its `body` field is `ReadableStream`).
 These GC-related things and async-related things cannot easily adapt to Wasm code using linear memory.

-To pass a JS string to Wasm, JS code need transcode (e.g. passing to Rust need to convert WTF-16 to UTF-8), and copy to Wasm linear memory.
-Passing a string from Wasm to JS also needs copying and transcoding.
-Passing string between Wasm and JS can be a performance bottleneck

-## JS Interop

-### Passing string

-## Dunamically loading new code
+## Dynamically loading new code

+## Debugging

+## Hot reload with execution state preservation

 ## Appendix